Why Australian Police Check Results May Get Delayed

 Should I expect a delay on my Police Check if I have a Criminal record?

-Even if a police check shows that the applicant has a criminal history, it doesn’t always mean that the national police certificate will be delayed.
+Even if a police check shows that the applicant has a criminal history, it doesn’t always mean that the national police check will be delayed.
 However, that criminal history may delay getting the results of a police check for a range of reasons.

 When Applicants Have a Criminal Record